benjholla/BrewLog/_posts/2016-6-6-barleywine.md

 This was an extract kit from [Midwest Homebrewing Supply](http://www.midwestsupplies.com/bigfoot-s-barleywine-kit.html).
 The recipe is available online [here](http://www.midwestsupplies.com/media/downloads/22/Bigfoot's%20Barleywine%20Instructions.pdf).

 ## Brew Notes
 Followed the recipe pretty much to the letter.
 Steeped grains for about 25 minutes.
 I made a 1200 ml yeast starter using the Safale US-05 dry yeast.
 Later I will add the Pasteur Champagne yeast as a finishing yeast.
+Added the finishing champagne yeast after 2 months.

 ## Tasting Notes
 TBD